-Inspired by the works mentioned above and the fact that, in the theory of quasi-hereditary algebras, the notion of tilting module is relevant, M.Ort\'{\i}z introduced in \cite{Martin} the concept of quasi-hereditary category.
-He did so, in order to study the Auslander-Reiten components of a finite dimensional algebra $\Lambda.$ In a similar way, as the standard modules appear in the theory of quasi-hereditary algebras, M. Ort\'{\i}z defined the concept of standard functors, which turned out to be a generalization of the notion of standard modules \cite{Martin}.
+Inspired by the works mentioned above and the fact that in the theory of quasi-hereditary algebras the notion of tilting module is relevant, M. Ort\'{\i}z introduced in \cite{Martin} the concept of quasi-hereditary category.
+He did so, in order to study the Auslander-Reiten components of a finite dimensional algebra $\Lambda.$ In a similar way as the standard modules appear in the theory of quasi-hereditary algebras, M. Ort\'{\i}z defined the concept of standard functors, which turned out to be a generalization of the notion of standard modules \cite{Martin}.
 In particular, he established a connection between highest weight categories and quasi-hereditary categories.
-He did so, by following the ideas introduced by H. Krause in \cite{Krause2}, that is, M. Ort\'{\i}z compared the notion of standard objects, in an abelian length category, and standard subcategories of the category of $\mathcal{C}$-modules over a quasi-hereditary category.
+He did so, by following the ideas introduced by H. Krause in \cite{Krause2}, that is, M. Ort\'{\i}z compared the notion of standard objects in an abelian length category and standard subcategories of the category of $\mathcal{C}$-modules over a quasi-hereditary category $\C.$

 In this paper, we define the notions of standardly stratified ringoid and quasi-hereditary ringoid.
-These definitions generalize the notion of quasi-hereditary category given by M. Ortiz in \cite{Martin}.
-To start with, we recall that for any class of objects $\B$ of a category $\C,$ $\ind\,\B$ denotes the class of iso-classes of local objects $B\in\B$ ($B$ local means that $\End_\C(B)$ is a local endomorphism ring).
+These definitions generalize the notion of quasi-hereditary category given by M. Ort\'{\i}z in \cite{Martin}.
+To start with, we recall that for any class of objects $\B$ of a category $\C,$ $\ind\,\B$ denotes the class of iso-classes of local objects $B\in\B,$ where $B$ local means that $\End_\C(B)$ is a local endomorphism ring.